sigurnick/Laika-Records/README.md

 <br>
 This is my first web app developed completely independently used to graduate from Epicode's Front end web developer course.

 This project was born out of my passion for music.
-Inspired by the courageous spirit of Laika, the first living creature to journey into space, we aim to explore uncharted musical territories.
-Our mission is to blend the timeless charm of vinyl with the convenience of modern technology, making the vinyl experience more accessible and enjoyable for everyone. :grin: :star:  :rocket:
+Inspired by the courageous spirit of Laika, the first living creature to journey into space, I aim to explore uncharted musical territories.
+My mission is to blend the timeless charm of vinyl with the convenience of modern technology, making the vinyl experience more accessible and enjoyable for everyone. :grin: :star:  :rocket:

 This project is used for demonstration purposes only.